leesangjun1903/Computer-Vision-and-Tabula-AI/Image matching/readme.md

 ## Papers
 Deep Learning of Partial Graph Matching via Differentiable Top-K, Runzhong Wang
 Structure from Motion with Objects, Marco Crocco
 ALIKED: A Lighter Keypoint and Descriptor Extraction Network via Deformable Transformation, Xiaoming Zhao
+Evaluating image matching methods for book cover identification, Rabie Hachemi

 ## Structure from Motion
 Structure from Motion (SfM) is the name given to the procedure of reconstructing a 3D scene and simultaneously obtaining the camera poses of a camera w.r.t. the given scene.
 This means that, as the name suggests, we are creating the entire rigid structure from a set of images with different view points (or equivalently a camera in motion).